 By Tim Lambert By 4000 BC stone age farmers were living in Korea.
 By 1000 BC they had learned to use bronze.
 By about 300 BC they had learned to use iron to make tools and weapons.
 At first, Korea was divided into tribes but eventually organized kingdoms emerged.
 There were 3 of them, Goguryeo… Continue reading A Brief History of Ancient Korea

-A History of Ancient India
+A History of Ancient Britain

-A History of Ancient Spain
+A History of Ancient Peru

 A History of Roman Britain